Blog

 The main one comes in the form of a financial hurdle.
 After all, parents cannot live in the family home 24/7 if they choose this option.
 They will need another place to live when it is not their turn at the family home.

-Some choose to get around this financial pressure by rooming with relatives, friends or other loved ones temporarily.
-Others may choose more affordable temporary living accommodations, such as those provided by motels or hostels.
+Some choose to get around this financial pressure by rooming with relatives, friends, or other loved ones temporarily.
+Others may choose more affordable temporary accommodations, such as those provided by motels or hostels.
 Some may have the financial ability to rent small apartment units, too.

-The other major issue is the trust that parents must have between each other in order to make this work.
-After all, each parent will be leaving their co-parent alone in the family home, potentially for weeks at a time.
-They must trust one another to treat the home and each other’s personal property with the utmost respect while unsupervised.
+The other major issue is the trust parents must have in each other to make this work.
+After all, each parent will leave their co-parent alone in the family home, potentially for weeks.
+While unsupervised, they must trust one another to treat the home and each other’s personal property with the utmost respect.

 If parents can meet these conditions, then nesting could possibly work.
 It is a good option to test out due to the benefits it can offer to a stressed child in these trying times.